-FOR THE YEAR ENDED DECEMBER 31, 2019
+FOR THE YEAR ENDED DECEMBER 31, 2021

-Exhibit No. Page No. PART I - REPORT OF AUDIT OF THE FINANCIAL STATEMENTS Independent Auditor's Report 1 Report on Internal Control Over Financial Reporting and on Compliance And Other Matters Based on an Audit of Financial Statements Performed In Accordance with Government Auditing Standards d 4 FINANCIAL STATEMENTS A-1 All Fund Types and Account GroupCombining Statement of Assets, Liabilities, Reserves and Fund BalanceRegulatory Basis 7 A-2 Governmental FundsCombining Statement of Operations and Changes in Fund BalanceRegulatory Basis 8 A-3 General and State Aid FundsStatements of Operations and Changes in Fund BalanceRegulatory BasisBudget and Actual 9 A-4 General Fixed Asset Account GroupSchedule of General Fixed Asset Group of AccountsRegulatory Basis 10 Notes to Financial Statements 11 GENERAL FUND DETAIL STATEMENTS B-1 Statement of Assets, Liabilities, Reserves and Fund BalanceRegulatory Basis 30 B-2 Statement of Revenues, Expenditures and Changes in Fund BalanceRegulatory BasisBudget and Actual 31 STATE AID FUND DETAIL STATEMENTS C-1 Statement of Assets, Liabilities, Reserves and Fund BalanceRegulatory Basis N/A C-2 Statement of Revenues and ExpendituresRegulatory Basis Budget and Actual 34 CAPITAL RESERVE DETAIL STATEMENTS D-1 Statement of Capital Reserve 36 PART II - SCHEDULE OF FINDINGS AND RECOMMENDATIONS Schedule of Findings and Recommendations Summary Schedule of Prior Year Audit Findings and Recommendations 38 as Prepared by Management 39 OFFICIALS IN OFFICE 40 APPRECIATION 41
+Exhibit No. Page No.

+PART I - REPORT OF AUDIT OF THE FINANCIAL STATEMENTS

+Independent Auditor's Report 1

+Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 4

+FINANCIAL STATEMENTS

+A-1 All Fund Types and Account GroupCombining Statement of Assets, Liabilities, Reserves and Fund BalanceRegulatory Basis 7

+A-2 Governmental FundsCombining Statement of Operations and Changes in Fund BalanceRegulatory Basis 8

+A-3 A-4 General and State Aid FundsStatements of Operations and Changes in Fund BalanceRegulatory BasisBudget and Actual General Fixed Asset Account GroupStatement of General Fixed Asset 9

+7.4 Group of AccountsRegulatory Basis 10

+Notes to Financial Statements 11

+GENERAL FUND DETAIL STATEMENTS

+B-1 Statement of Assets, Liabilities, Reserves and Fund BalanceRegulatory Basis 30

+B-2 Statement of Revenues, Expenditures and Changes in Fund BalanceRegulatory BasisBudget and Actual 31

+STATE AID FUND DETAIL STATEMENTS

+C-1 Statement of Assets, Liabilities, Reserves and Fund BalanceRegulatory Basis N/A

+C-2 Statement of Revenues and ExpendituresRegulatory Basis Budget and Actual 34

+CAPITAL RESERVE DETAIL STATEMENTS

+D-1 Statement of Capital Reserve 36

+PART II - SCHEDULE OF FINDINGS AND RECOMMENDATIONS

+Schedule of Findings and Recommendations 38

+Summary Schedule of Prior Year Audit Findings and Recommendations as Prepared by Management 39

+OFFICIALS IN OFFICE AND SURETY BONDS 40

+APPRECIATION 41